-The state Board of Regents reviewed a draft policy Thursday in Aberdeen responding to public concerns about minors attending a drag show on a college campus.
+The state Board of Regents unanimously approved a policy Tuesday responding to public concerns about minors attending a drag show on a college campus.

-The board directed staff to begin developing the policy in December.
-The board approved the first reading of the policy Thursday and will give it final consideration at a later meeting.
+The board, which oversees the state’s public universities, directed staff to begin developing the policy in December.
+The board approved the first reading of the policy in March and approved the policy with slight changes on Tuesday.

 Language in the policy bars non-student minors from attending programs that include “content that is patently offensive to prevailing community standards in the adult community as a whole with respect to what is suitable material for minors.”

-The policy says non-student minors generally cannot be in university facilities without a valid purpose or express permission, except if accompanied by an authorized chaperone.
+The policy says non-student minors generally cannot be in university facilities without a valid purpose or express permission, and must be under supervision of an authorized chaperone or legal guardian.
 And if they fail to comply, they may be immediately removed.

 Authorized adults participating in university programs with non-student minors must not have one-on-one contact with minors, except in limited circumstances and in the open.
 Additionally, they must not take pictures of minors except for official pictures of the program and only with parental or legal guardian consent.